jsonurl/jsonurl-java/SECURITY.md

 If you beleive you've found a vulnerability or other security related issue please email a complete description to jsonurl.org ``at'' gmail.com.
-If the issue is accepted a discussion will begin on a private [Zulip][zulip] channel, and you mabe be invited to participate.
+If the issue is accepted a discussion will begin on a private [Zulip][zulip] channel, and you may be be invited to participate.
 Once a fix is in place, and a new release is made, a GitHub security  advisory  will be created to make the information public.